StevenDK2405/Azure-Data-Warehouse-Project/README.md

 1. Go to the Develop section and create a script
-2. Run all scripts in folder *starTables* in order to create the star tables
+2. Run all scripts in folder *transformation scripts* in order to create the star tables
 3. At the end of the process, you should see your star model tables created and populated in the
 <img src="/img/load_schema.png" title="star tables"  width="500">
 <img src="/img/star_schema_storage.png" title="star tables"  width="500">